7 Questions to Ask to Find the Best Family Travel Insurance

 Whether an intercontinental sojourn or a road trip, with one generation or five, travel insurance was made to help protect family vacations.

 Multigenerational international family trips are especially complex, with a lot of prepaid, nonrefundable expenses.
 Travel insurance is designed for complex trips with lots of prepaid, nonrefundable expenses.
 So it’s a match.
-And, multigenerational travel is as popular as ever, coming in as this year’s top vacation trend, according to the Virtuoso Luxe Report.
+And, multigenerational travel is as popular as ever, often showing up as a top vacation trend.

 Generali has insured thousands of family vacations through the years, and these seven questions stand out as the most important to answer when considering family travel insurance.